chenheinrich/RELIKE/README.rst

 The master branch contains latest changes to the main release version.

-The develop branch is a development branch.
+The develop branch contains the latest less-stable features in development.